fegastal/42SP-Labs-Notes/README.md

 In order to start studying data structures, I tried to understand how the Huffman Tree works.
 Based on the playlist indicated above, I was able to get a good understanding. :)

+It is also important to say that my 42 Labs project had as its total practical focus the implementation step of these data structures.

 Basically, when we have files - be it images, video, audio or text - that occupy a large amount of memory because they are heavy, we have the possibility to compress them - it can be by winrar, 7zip or any other software.

 In this sense, pixel points with very similar colors can be converted into one color, decreasing the file size, for example.